CRM Strategy: Your 4-Step Approach8 Jan 2019

 We don't restrict which features you have access to in OpenCRM based on how many users you have.
 You get everything right out of the box.
 Click to find out if we've got the features you need.find out more

-Just as with your marathon preparation, you need to keep an eye on the bigger picture.
+Just as with your marathon preparation, when it comes to your CRM strategy, you need to keep an eye on the bigger picture.
 Make sure you are working on all the points on the agenda and not neglecting some in favour of others.
-For example if you have done all the market research and bought the right shoes and clothes for the big day but not started training in them then you’re not on target.
+For example, if you have done bought the right shoes and clothes for the marathon, but not started training in them then you’re not on target.

-What you can also do is look at the Project Management capabilities within your CRM, to keep tabs on how your agenda is shaping up.
-Using the Project as a central location, you can create activities linked to different users, giving you an at-a-glance view of who is taking responsibility for what, and when they are doing it.
+What you can also do is look at how the Project Management capabilities within your CRM can help you keep tabs on how your agenda is shaping up.
+Using the Project as a central location, you can create activities linked to different users.
+This gives you an at-a-glance view of who is taking responsibility for what, and when they are doing it.